Kadapa district: Etymology

-The old records of the district reveal that Kadapa was previously called Gadapa which translated in Telugu to threshold.
-The ancient village of Kadapa with its large tank and temple of Lord Venkateswara at Devuni Kadapa was a convenient camping place for the myriads of pilgrims travelling to the holy shrine of Tirupati.
-On 19 August 2005, the nomenclature of "Cuddapah" was changed to "Kadapa" by the Government of A.P.
-It was renamed as Y.S.R district during the year 2010, in honour of Y. S. Rajasekhara Reddy, the former chief minister of United Andhra Pradesh.
-In 2025, the district was renamed as YSR Kadapa district.
+The historical records of the district reveal that Kadapa was previously called Gadapa which translates to "threshold" in Telugu.
+The ancient village of Kadapa, with its large tank and the temple of Lord Venkateswara at Devuni Kadapa, served as a convenient camping place for the myriads of pilgrims travelling to the holy shrine of Tirupati.
+On 19 August 2005, the nomenclature of "Cuddapah" was changed to "Kadapa" by the Government of Andhra Pradesh.
+In 2010, it was renamed as YSR district in honour of Y. S. Rajasekhara Reddy, the former chief minister of erstwhile Andhra Pradesh.
+In 2025, amid representations for the inclusion of Kadapa in the district's name, the government renamed it as YSR Kadapa district.

 History

-This region was part of Maurya empire, Satavahana dynasty, Chola dynasty, Pallava dynasty, Pandya dynasty, Bana kingdom, Rashtrakuta dynasty, Kakatiya dynasty, Vijayanagara empire, Maratha empire, kingdom of Mysore and Carnatic Sultanate during the course of its history upto medieval period.
+This region was part of Maurya Empire, Satavahana dynasty, Chola dynasty, Pallava dynasty, Pandya dynasty, Bana kingdom, Rashtrakuta dynasty, Kakatiya dynasty, Vijayanagara Empire, Maratha Empire, kingdom of Mysore and Carnatic Sultanate during the course of its history upto medieval period.
 Later on it was ruled as part of British East India company.